delta-io/delta/PROTOCOL.md

 DVs can be stored and accessed in different ways, indicated by the `storageType` field.
 The Delta protocol currently supports inline or on-disk storage, where the latter can be accessed either by a relative path derived from a UUID or an absolute path.

-# Timestamp without timezone (TimestampNTZ)
-This feature introduces a new data type to support timestamps without timezone information.
-For example: `1970-01-01 00:00:00`, or `1970-01-01 00:00:00.123456`.
-The serialization method is described in Sections [Partition Value Serialization](#partition-value-serialization) and [Schema Serialization Format](#schema-serialization-format).

-Enablement:
- - To have a column of TimestampNTZ type in a table, the table must have Reader Version 3 and Writer Version 7.
-A feature name `timestampNTZ` must exist in the table's `readerFeatures` and `writerFeatures`.

 ## Deletion Vector Descriptor Schema

 The schema of the `DeletionVectorDescriptor` struct is as follows: